deveshbis/tourism-management-client-site/README.md

 # Dev's Tourism Project

 ### Project Overview:
-- Dev's Tourism is a web platform aimed at showcasing and exploring tourist spots in Southeast Asia.
+- **Project Concept:** Dev's Tourism is a web platform aimed at showcasing and exploring tourist spots in Southeast Asia.
 It provides a centralized hub for users to discover and contribute information about various destinations, addressing the challenge of scattered tourism data.
+- **Problem it Solves:** Enhances accessibility with responsive design, enables user contributions, engages with dynamic features, ensures secure authentication, and provides comprehensive tourist spot information.

 ### Features:
 - **Responsive Design:** Ensures seamless usability across devices, from desktops to smartphones, enhancing accessibility for all users.